nss-nightclass-projects/Night-Class-Resources/book-3-data-driven-applications/chapters/react-auth-spa.md

   - You should make an `apiKeys.js.example` file that will not be ignored.

 ## Firebase Intialization
-- In our App component, within the componentDidMount lifecycle method, we are going to have our firebase intialization trigger.
+- In our App component, within the componentDidMount lifecycle method, we are going to have our firebase intialization trigger (via helper function).
 ```javascript
 const firebaseApp = () => {
   // check if firebase app exists.
 If not create one.